Posterior Average Effects: Introduction

-To illustrate the scope for applications of posterior average effects, we consider two empirical settings.
-In the first one, we study the estimation of neighborhood effects in the US.
-Chetty and Hendren (2017) report estimates of the variance of neighborhood effects, as well as ``shrunk'' estimates of those effects.
-Our goal in the first illustration is to estimate the distribution of effects across neighborhoods.

-We find that, when using a normal model as in Chetty and Hendren (2017), the posterior estimator of the density of neighborhood effects is close to normally distributed.
-This could be due to the true neighborhood effects being approximately normal.
-Alternatively, this might also be due to estimation noise, and to the inability of posterior estimates to reflect the shape of the true distribution.
-We show via simulations and computation of our posterior informativeness measure that, given the signal-to-noise ratio in the data, posterior estimates are not able to accurately reproduce the unknown distribution of neighborhood effects -- both at the commuting zone level and at the county level.
-By contrast, posterior estimates do suggest substantial non-normality of effects across US states.
+To illustrate the scope of PAE for applications, we then consider two empirical settings.
+In the first one, we study the estimation of neighborhood/place effects in the US.
+Chetty and Hendren (2017) report estimates of the variance of neighborhood effects, as well as EB estimates of those effects.
+Our goal is to estimate the distribution of effects across neighborhoods.
+We find that, when using a normal prior as in Chetty and Hendren (2017), our posterior estimator of the distribution function of neighborhood effects across commuting zones is not normal.
+However, we also show through simulations and computation of our posterior informativeness measure that the signal-to-noise ratio in the data is not high enough to be confident about the exact shape of the distribution.
+Hence, in this setting, PAE inform our knowledge of the distribution of neighborhood effects, and motivate future analyses using more flexible model specifications and individual-level data.

-In our second empirical illustration, we consider a setting where -- to our knowledge -- posterior estimates have not yet been reported.
-Our goal is to estimate the distributions of latent components in a permanent-transitory model of income dynamics.
-In this model, log-income is the sum of a permanent random-walk component and a transitory component that is independent over time.
-In the literature (e.g., Hall and Mishkin, 1982, Blundell \textit{et al.}, 2008), researchers often estimate the covariance structure of the latent components in a first step.
-Then, in order to document distributional features of the permanent and transitory components, or to take the income process to a life-cycle model of consumption and saving, they often add parametric -- Gaussian -- assumptions.
-However, there is increasing evidence that income components are not Gaussian (e.g., Geweke and Keane, 2000, Bonhomme and Robin, 2010, Guvenen \textit{et al.}, 2016).
+In the second empirical illustration, our goal is to estimate the distributions of latent components in a permanent-transitory model of income dynamics (e.g., Hall and Mishkin, 1982, Blundell \textit{et al.}, 2008), where log-income is the sum of a random-walk component and a component that is independent over time.
+Researchers often estimate the covariance structure of the latent components in a first step.
+Then, in order to document distributions or to use the income process in a consumption-saving model, they often assume Gaussianity.
+However, there is increasing evidence that income components are not Gaussian (e.g., Geweke and Keane, 2000, Hirano, 2002, Bonhomme and Robin, 2010, Guvenen \textit{et al.}, 2016).
+We estimate posterior distribution functions of permanent and transitory income components using recent waves from the Panel Study of Income Dynamics (PSID).
+Our PAE estimates suggest some departure from Gaussianity, especially for the transitory income component.